dojo/framework/docs/en/routing/introduction.md

 1. The routing configuration needs to be the default export in the `src/routes.ts` module.
 2. The widgets must be the default export of their module.
 3. The `renderer` property must be defined inline.
-4. The `id` and `outlet` in the routing config and must be static and defined inline.
+4. The `id` and `outlet` in the routing config must be static and defined inline.

 > src/routes.ts